EGA-QMS

 • Top-shell research balance (various models); TG or STA (TG+DTA/DSC)

-• high-resolution (0.1/0.5/1µg) simultaneous TG/DSC or TG/DTA
+• High-resolution (0.1/0.5/1µg) simultaneous TG/DSC or TG/DTA

-• high sample weights max.
+• High sample weights max.
 25g

-• Pfeiffer/Balzers mass spectrometer model “Thermostar” (0 – 100 amu, 0 – 200 amu, 0 – 300 amu)
+• Pfeiffer/MKS mass spectrometer (0 – 100 AMU, 0 – 200 AMU,

-• Very easily replaceable quartz capillaries
+• Easily exchangable quartz capillaries

-• Low purge gas flow rates
+• Low purge gas flow rates possible

 • Specially developed Al2O3 “sniffer nose” for extracting the outgassing